10 best directory websites in 2025

 Step 4: Sync Airtable and Webflow with Whalesync

-Connect your Airtable database and Webflow site using Whalesync.
+Connect your Airtable base to Webflow site using Whalesync.

 .
-Map your Airtable tables to the corresponding CMS collections in Webflow.
+Map or create Airtable tables for each of the corresponding CMS collections in Webflow.

 Use filters (e.g. "Status = Active") to control what gets published.
 Enable two way syncing to keep data synced both ways.